lambdaclass/concrete/ROADMAP.md

 **Status (2026-06-03).** The contract surface is no longer aspirational:
-`spec fn`, `#[ensures]`, `#[requires]`, call-site obligations, `bv_decide` classification, `#[invariant]`/`#[variant]`, and one kernel-checked `invariant_preservation` obligation have shipped.
-The remaining work in this phase is to replace hand-linked examples with generated obligations, add `ghost`/`assert`/`assume`, and retrofit a flagship so source contracts become the primary proof surface rather than a reported overlay.
+`spec fn`, `#[ensures]`, `#[requires]`, call-site obligations, `bv_decide` classification, `#[invariant]`/`#[variant]`, generated loop VC shapes, kernel-checked `omega` discharge for the easy loop VCs, `ghost`, the contracts guide, and `concrete prove` v1 have shipped.
+The remaining work in this phase is the first flagship retrofit: make `constant_time_tag` use source contracts as its primary proof surface while keeping its constant-time claim as a separate audit/security evidence layer.

 1. Add LL(1)-safe function attributes:
    `#[requires(...)]` and `#[ensures(...)]`.